rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-24-implement-cloud-infrastructure-monitoring.md

 Azure platform logs are of 2 types:

-1. **Activity Logs**: Who did what and when can be seen here.
+1. **Activity Logs**: This works on **subscription** level.
+Who did what and when can be seen here.
 Example who deleted Azure blob container or Azure Key Vault etc. You can check all of the write operations here.
 2. **Resource Logs**: **Created for each individual resource**.
 You can get logs like who was trying to fetch secretes from **Azure vault Instance**?

 ### Destinations of Logs